-16 Nov Retrenchment Benefits and Packages in South Africa
+10 Jun Retrenchment benefits and packages in South Africa

 Retrenchment benefits may seem few and far between

-However, make sure you know your legal rights in terms of what retrenchment benefits are due to you and be sure to structure your final severance package optimally in terms of income tax and also ongoing personal issues such as life cover and medical aid.
+You can make sure that you know your legal rights in terms of what retrenchment benefits are due to you.
+Be sure to structure your final severance package optimally in terms of income tax and also ongoing personal issues such as life cover and medical aid.

-Financial worries can be minimised if you know your rights and get good retrenchment financial planning advice to grow your retirement capital, rather than give a large portion of it away to the taxman.
+Minimise your financial worries by knowing your rights.
+Get sound retrenchment financial planning advice to grow your retirement capital, rather than give a large portion of it away to the taxman.

-- Severance pay should be at least one week’s remuneration per completed year of service.
+- Severance pay – this should be at least one week’s remuneration per completed year of service.
 Remuneration is calculated including basic salary and payments in kind.

 - Outstanding leave must be paid out in full.